equilibriumdata/equilibriumdata.github.io/TCE/tantalum.md

 Abramov, P.A., Sokolov, M.N., Vicent, C., 2015.
 Polyoxoniobates and polyoxotantalayes as ligands – Revisited.
 Inorganics 3, 160–177.

 Arana, G., Etxebarria, N., Fernandez, L.A., Madariaga, J.M., 1995.
-Hydrolysis of Nb(V) and Ta(V) in aqueous KCl at 25oC.
-Part II: Construction of a thermodynamic model for Ta(V).
+Hydrolysis of Nb(V) and Ta(V) in aqueous KCl at 25 &deg;C. Part II: Construction of a thermodynamic model for Ta(V).
 J. Solution Chem.
 24, 611–622.

 Aveston, J., Johnson J.S., 1964.
 Hydrolysis of tantalum(V): Equilibrium ultracentrifugation and Raman spectra of potassium tantalate.
 Inorg.
 Chem.
 3, 1051–1053.